npmcomponent/bredele-looping/Readme.md

 ## API

 You'll find lots of iteration components out there (like [component-each](https://github.com/component/each)).
-However, `each` exposes a consistent API for both arrays and objects (the first argument is the object's key - or index for an array -).
+However, looping exposes a consistent API for both arrays and objects (the first argument is the object's key - or index for an array -).

 ### each(array, fn, [scope])